zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 ## 🤫 Scoped Secrets

-Additionally, we've added support for scoped secrets in our AWS, GCP and Vault Secrets Managers.
-These updated Secrets Managers allow you to configure a scope which determines if secrets are shared with other ZenML Secrets Managers using the same backend.
+Additionally, we've added support for scoped secrets in our AWS, GCP, and Vault Secrets Managers.
+These updated Secrets Managers allow you to configure a scope that determines if secrets are shared with other ZenML Secrets Managers using the same backend.

-## ➕ Other Updates, Additions and Fixes
+## ➕ Other Updates, Additions, and Fixes

 The latest release includes several smaller features and updates to existing functionality: